weareferal/scrollxp/README.md

 ScrollXP relies on the concept of "scenes" from ScrollMagic.
 A scene is a section of page that will act as a container or scope for particular animations.
 You define these scenes by adding the `data-scene` attribute to elements.

-Within this scene you then add the animations you want to perform within the scene.
+You then add the animations you want to perform within the scene.

 Check the documentation about how to create [scenes](https://github.com/weareferal/scrollxp/blob/master/docs/scene/README.md), [animations](https://github.com/weareferal/scrollxp/blob/master/docs/animation/README.md) and [parallax effect](https://github.com/weareferal/scrollxp/blob/master/docs/parallax/README.md).